 Yerba Mate and Kombucha

-Hannah Crum, founder of the company Kombucha Kamp, suggests that yerba mate can be a good choice for brewing the traditional probiotic beverage known as kombucha.
+Hannah Crum, the founder of the company Kombucha Kamp, suggests that yerba mate can be a good choice for brewing the traditional probiotic beverage known as kombucha.
 The kombucha symbiotic cultures of beneficial bacteria and yeasts (SCOBY) thrive best on a fermentation medium of tea and sugar.

 However, Crum says that while plain tea and sugar may be best, advanced brewers should feel free to try brewing kombucha with yerba mate as long as there are multiple cultures available for experimentation purposes (each new batch of kombucha yields an additional culture).